 Mr. Main (interpretation): Thank you, Mr. Speaker.
-I would like to direct my question to the Minister of Community and Government Services in regard to the water treatment plant.
+I would like to direct my question to the Minister of Community and Government Services in regard to the construction of the water treatment plant in Whale Cove.

-Mr. Speaker, the residents of Whale Cove have patiently awaited the completion of this water (interpretation ends) treatment plant (interpretation) as this facility has been expected for many years by residents of Whale Cove, and even by some MLAs, and this March during this winter, an RFP was released to look at the design phase.
+Mr. Speaker, the residents of Whale Cove have been looking forward to the completion of this water (interpretation ends) treatment plant, (interpretation) which I have been looking forward to as well, as this facility has been expected for many years and in March during this winter, the government released a request for proposals for the design of the facility.

-My first question to the minister is if he can elaborate: where is this project at? (interpretation ends) I'm looking for an update from the minister in terms of the progress towards construction for the water treatment plant in Whale Cove. (interpretation) Thank you, Mr. Speaker.
+My first question to the minister is if she can provide an update on the status of this project. (interpretation ends) I'm looking for an update from the minister in terms of the progress towards construction for the water treatment plant in Whale Cove. (interpretation) Thank you, Mr. Speaker.